- Golfer Benefits

 Updated March 18, 2020 at 3:15 PM

-All events during April and May will be further evaluated as we receive more information from the government and health authorities.
+All events in April have been canceled and events in May will be further evaluated as we receive more information from the government and health authorities.
+Please visit our event status listing page for up to date information on Mass Golf events.

 First Tee of Massachusetts

-Staying in contact with The First Tee National Office, the First Tee of Massachusetts has made adjustments to the upcoming scheduled programming.
+Staying in contact with The First Tee National Office, the First Tee of Massachusetts will evaluate and adjust the schedule as necessary.